mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 Add a reference to `HanumanInstitute.MvvmDialogs.Wpf`

-You must be decorate the views to display with the attached property `DialogServiceViews.IsRegistered`:
+You must decorate the views with the attached property `DialogServiceViews.IsRegistered`:

 ```xaml
 <UserControl